ankschoubey/old-blog/_posts/2022-11-13-v1-plugin-architecture.md

 - Approval process
    - This will also include manual approavls.
    - I would also add a virus scanner and other security measures.

+# Resources

+[Plugin Development for Wordpress](https://developer.wordpress.org/plugins/plugin-basics/best-practices/): They are much more low-level about implementation.
+Especially go through their best practices section.

+[Plugin Architecture: Why and How?](https://dev.to/arcanis/plugin-systems-when-why-58pp): Goes into detail about why to implement plugin architecture.
+How is plugin architecture better than monoliths?
+How are predefined hooks used in plugin architecture?
+And how yarn2 does it.

+[Microsoft Adaptive Cards](https://adaptivecards.io/): A very interesting open source UI plugin architecture

+Google "plugin architecture java" or "plugin architecture javascript"